-We had 402 and 382 persons in employment as at December 31, 2007 and 2008, respectively.
-The decrease in numbers of employees between the periods is primarily the result of reduced operations of our engine performance restoration line.
-We expect that the number of personnel will remain relatively constant throughout 2009.
+We had 382 and 345 persons in employment as at December 31, 2008 and 2009, respectively.
+The decrease in numbers of employees between the periods is primarily the result of an employee workforce reduction and the deconsolidation of AerData.
+We expect that the number of personnel will remain relatively constant throughout 2010.